gesiscss/IWAAN/README.md

 # IWAAN - Interactive Wikipedia Article Analysis Notebooks
-Entirely based on interactive, repurposable and open Jupyter Notebooks (no coding needed - but code is transparent)
+Entirely based on interactive, repurposable and open Jupyter Notebooks (no coding needed - but code is transparent).

 ## Description